eidp/actions-kubernetes/deploy-preview/README.md

       url: ${{ steps.deploy-preview.outputs.preview-url }}

     steps:
+      # When triggered by slash commands (issue_comment), we need to checkout the PR branch
+      # because issue_comment events run from the default branch (security feature)
+      - name: Get PR branch
+        if: github.event_name == 'issue_comment'
+        uses: xt0rted/pull-request-comment-branch@v3
+        id: comment-branch

       - name: Checkout code
         uses: actions/checkout@v5
+        with:
+          # Use PR branch when triggered by slash command, otherwise use the default ref
+          ref: ${{ github.event_name == 'issue_comment' && steps.comment-branch.outputs.head_ref || '' }}

       # This step generates a semantic version based on the commit history.
       # The same version should be used to tag the Helm chart, in case your repository contains one.